ricardocasares/kbme/README.md

 can be used as a template to replace by another option value.

 ## Debug
-In order to log JQL queries into the console
+Log JQL queries into the console

 > `DEBUG=jql kbme`